stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 ### Commands

-We can now implement the specific commands required for the triangle demo.
+We can now implement the specific commands required for rendering the triangle in the demo.

-We add the following factory method on the `FrameBuffer` class to begin rendering to that buffer:
+The following factory method is added on the `FrameBuffer` class to begin rendering to that buffer:

 ```java
 public Command begin() {